 Since coffee has gained much popularity among people, we can't deny that a specific population lives for tea and is considered a tea lover.
-In comparison, Coffee is found to be more acidic than black tea, which got tea a plus point.
+In comparison, Coffee is found to be more acidic than black tea, which gave tea a plus point.
 According to some research analysis, it has been said that coffee is less acidic in comparison with lemon tea, where on the other hand, it is more acidic than black tea.
-Since black tea has got pH level of 6.37 and coffee has 5.35 which makes coffee more acidic.
+Since black tea has got a pH level of 6.37 and coffee has 5.35 which makes coffee more acidic.
 Moreover, the level of acidity indeed depends on the place where you are getting it.

 How does tea result be harmful?